-Employers must develop effective acclimatization practices that allow employees to gradually adapt to working at sites where the ambient temperature heat exceeds the heat index of 90 degrees Fahrenheit.
+Employers must develop effective acclimatization practices that allow employees to gradually adapt to working at sites where the ambient temperature heat exceeds the heat index of 80 degrees Fahrenheit.
+Employers may either develop their own acclimatization plan or follow guidance from the National Institute for Occupational Safety and Health (NIOSH).

-More heat-related illness resources can be found at: osha.oregon.gov/Pages/topics/heat-stress osha.oregon.gov OR-OSHA (7/21) FS-85
+More heat-related illness resources can be found at osha.oregon.gov/pages/topics/heat-stress.aspx